ESL Speaking

-It’s common that native speaker English teacher have to teach “conversation classes.”
-This is not always easy to do with lower level students, especially kids who might be a little bit shy.
+It’s common that native speaker English teachers have to teach “conversation classes.”
+This is not always easy to do with lower-level students, especially kids who might be a little bit shy.

 I like to start off my classes with one of these interesting discussion starters for kids.
 Or, you can keep a few in your back pocket for those few minutes at the end of class when you’re done your lesson.